TommySoucy/PlentifulHarvest/README.md

 ## Installation

 1. Download latest from [releases](https://github.com/TommySoucy/PlentifulHarvest/releases)
-2. Download the latest MelonLoader installer from [here](https://github.com/LavaGang/MelonLoader/releases) and install the latest version into your Potion Craft installation
+2. Download the latest BepinEx package corresponding to your operating system from [here](https://github.com/BepInEx/BepInEx/releases) and extract all files from the zip into your Potion Craft installation
+3. Run the game once for BepinEx to generate its file system
-3. Put all files from the .zip into the Mods folder created by MelonLoader
+4. Put all files from the .zip of this mod into BepinEx/Plugins folder

 ## Config